dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 ### 1.2 - Know the basics of Object3d, and the position property specifically

 Another Major class to work with in threejs is the obejct3d class, and when it comes to working with the Vector3 class it is mainly the position property of anything based off of object3d that is of interest.
 One major use case example of the distance to method is to use it as a way to get the distance between two mesh objects.
+So then to do so I would want to call the distance to method off of the Vector3 instance of the position property of the Mesh, and then pass the position property of the other mesh as the argument for the method.
+There is a lot to be aware of when it comes to working with Mesh objects, but what there is to know about Object3d applies to Mesh objects, as well as all kinds of other objects that are based off of object3d.